biniamsea2/Lab02BankApp/README.md

 ----

 ## Description
 This is a C# console application that creates a bank ATM.
 Where the user can view their balance, make a deposit, and withdraw.
-The application will keep track of all transcations, constantly updating the user's deposit.
+The application will keep track of all transactions, constantly updating the user's balance.

 ## Program Specifications
 Your solution should include the following: